-9. Average Giving Capacity (of top donors)
+16. Average Giving Capacity

 The best way to avoid such situations is to know your prospect’s giving capacity, which can be determined through an investigation into three categories:

-- connection to your cause
+- The donor’s connection to your cause

-- philanthropic propensity
+- The donor’s philanthropic propensity

-- wealth markers
+- The donor’s wealth markers

 Once you know your donors’ giving capacities, this metric comes into play.

-10. Frequency of Contact with Donors
+18. Frequency of Contact with Donors

-As long as your nonprofit keeps records of donor-staff interactions in its database, you’ll have no issue deriving the frequency of donor contact.
+As long as your nonprofit keeps records of donor touchpoints in your database (either manually or with a CRM), you’ll have no issue determining frequency of donor contact.